 To the south of the square, near the Church of Santo Stefano, we can find Palazzo della Canonica, dating from the 16th century, built from several adjoining buildings.

 Palazzo dei Priori, now Palazzo del Consiglio dei Dodici, was completed in 1603 by Pietro Francavilla, who also sculpted the Statue of Cosimo I placed at the center of the square.
 At the same time, the Church of San Rocco was rebuilt, which later became the seat of the Chancery of the Order.
 Adjacent to the former church, there is Palazzo del Collegio Puteano, built at the end of the 16th century.

 Between 1912 and 1952, the square was affected by the presence of the tracks and a dedicated stop of the tram network of Pisa.

 Between 2012 and 2013, a renewal of the area was carried out, replacing the existing asphalt with a sandstone paving and changing the lighting system.

 HOW TO GET THERE

-Piazza dei Cavalieri is located about 1.4 kilometers away from the Pisa Centrale train station.
-The closest bus station is Pacinotti 2, on the bus Lines 2, 4, 5, 13, 21, 22, LAM Verde and Navetta E, located about 300 meters away.
+Piazza dei Cavalieri is located about 1.4 kilometers away from the Pisa Centrale railway station.
+The closest bus stop is Pacinotti 2, on the bus Lines 2, 4, 5, 13, 21, 22, LAM Verde and Navetta E, located about 300 meters away.